dikortis/LetsTalkETC/Episodes/Episode_12.md

-because know again that ring of fire gets tighter and tighter and tighter more compact and efficient so yeah the idea of etherium classic reaching out and seeing the value of bitcoins proof as a form of security to protect themselves from bigger hashing power that might want to prey on them I know I
+because know again that ring of fire gets tighter and tighter and tighter more compact and efficient so yeah the idea of ethereum classic reaching out and seeing the value of bitcoins proof as a form of security to protect themselves from bigger hashing power that might want to prey on them I know
-I think that's I think it's a pretty compelling idea and I think it's a great story and it's a great narrative to those who are maybe thinking about
+I think it's a pretty
+compelling idea and I think it's a great story and it's a great narrative to those who are maybe thinking about